 Traditionally, in STEPP, a student partner attends a class weekly to observe their faculty partner’s teaching practices.
 During a weekly meeting with the faculty partner, the student partner shares observations and reflections from class and both partners work together to adapt classroom pedagogical practices.
 The student partner receives independent research credit for their work in one of their faculty partner’s academic disciplines.
 As the student partner is not enrolled in the faculty partner’s class, they are able to provide an open and empathetic perspective on the class.
 Student partners attend weekly meetings with the STEPP facilitator to share concerns and learn from one another’s experiences.

 STEPP stemmed from Vassar College’s Engaged Pluralism Initiative (EPI) Inclusive Pedagogies Working Group.
 It was piloted during the Spring 2020 semester based on the research conducted by Alison Cook-Sather and modeled after Bryn Mawr and Haverford Colleges’ program SaLT.

-During the 2020-2021 academic year, Grand Challenges and EPI are co-sponsoring the continuation of STEPP.
-As Vassar experiments with hybrid and remote models of teaching and learning, faculty have found that their student partners provide invaluable inputs regarding their class format and progress and students have felt empowered developing their relationship with their faculty partner and enhancing the experience of students in their classroom.
+During the 2021-2022 academic year, Grand Challenges and EPI are co-sponsoring the continuation of STEPP.
+As Vassar continues to experiment with models of teaching and learning, faculty have found that their student partners provide invaluable inputs regarding their class format and progress and students have felt empowered developing their relationship with their faculty partner and enhancing the experience of students in their classroom.
 This semester, a few students are partnering with admin; we are eager to see how we can further develop student-admin partnerships in STEPP.
 If you are interested in participating, please check out the application page!

 What do you appreciate about STEPP?